 For Sale” sign in the yard.
 Lenders can also access the MLS to see if the home has been listed.
 So?

 Lenders don’t like short term loans.
 It can take up to two years for a mortgage company to recover the costs of originating and funding a home loan.
 Lenders make money both from the interest from the note and from selling the note.
-In this example of taking a home off the market and instead applying for a refinance, the lender will be very leery of the situation.
-What if the lender does approve the refinance and then a couple of weeks later a buyer pops up and makes an offer which the sellers accept?
+In this example of taking a home off the market and instead applying for a refinancing loan, the lender will be very leery of the situation.
+What if the lender does approve refinancing and then a couple of weeks later a buyer pops up and makes an offer which the sellers accept?
 The lender would lose money in this situation and this is why mortgage companies approach such a scenario with caution.

 However, I can help in this scenario.
 If you can show why you listed the property in the first place and the reason you too it off, we can together craft a letter to be included with your loan file.
 The letter could simply say that they had thought about selling and were just curious but the only way to find out was to put it on the market.
 Or, sellers simply get completely tired of the process, having to keep the home “visitor ready” and clean as well as staged each time someone wants to see the home.
 Trust me, this is more common than you might think.